 How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

-Step-by-step guide to using an AI interview copilot during live Zoom, Google Meet, and Microsoft Teams interviews in 2026.
-Setup, audio routing, screen positioning, eye-contact technique, and platform-specific gotchas.
+Step-by-step guide to preparing an AI interview copilot workflow for Zoom, Google Meet, and Microsoft Teams in 2026.
+Setup, audio checks, note policy, screen presentation safety, and platform-specific gotchas.

 TL;DR